The Forge of Fury: Plot summary

 The Forge of Fury is a dungeon crawl, or site-based adventure, that describes the stronghold of Khundrukar.
-The renowned dwarven blacksmith, Durgeddin the Black, established the hidden stronghold of Khundrukar inside an enormous cavern system two centuries ago after his clan was overrun by orcs and trolls and driven out of their home.
-The orcs found Khundrukar, Durgeddin's home, 100 ago after capturing one of the dwarven clansmen.
+The renowned dwarven blacksmith, Durgeddin the Black, established the hidden stronghold of Khundrukar inside an enormous cavern system two centuries ago after his clan was overrun by orcs and driven out of their home.
+The orcs founded Khundrukar, Durgeddin's home, one hundred years earlier after capturing one of the dwarven clansmen.
 The orcs built a massive army which they used to assault the stronghold and kill the dwarves there.
 Goblins, orcs and other creatures now use the five levels of the ruins of the stronghold as a base.
 Legends contain stories of the amazing blades Durgeddin forged in anger, enticing the player characters to come to the ruins of Khundrukar to obtain them.

 Publication history

 The book was published in 2000 and written by Richard Baker, with cover art by Todd Lockwood and interior art by Dennis Cramer.

-In 2017, Wizards re-released the adventure, updated to 5th Edition rules, as part of the Tales from the Yawning Portal collection.
+Wizards re-released the adventure in 2017, updated to 5th Edition rules, as part of the Tales from the Yawning Portal collection.